 Other types of assistance

-Local assistance can also make a major difference.
-The SBA resource finder is useful for finding counseling and other mentorship services in your area.
+Local assistance can also make a significant difference.
+The SBA resource finder is helpful for finding counseling and other mentorship services in your area.
 There are numerous experts in the world of grants and alternative funding who can improve your chances or give you better direction.
-[Interested in business loans and financing options?
-Check out our best picks.]

-You can also explore the Small Business Administration's SBIR/STTR (Small Business Innovation Research/Small Business Technology Transfer) program, which provides funding and mentorship to stimulate technological innovation.
-It's backed by a large number of federal agencies, so there's a wide scope of opportunity.
-A portion of the funding is set aside as competitive opportunities for small business.
+You can also explore the Small Business Administration’s SBIR/STTR (Small Business Innovation Research/Small Business Technology Transfer) program, which provides funding and mentorship to stimulate technological innovation.
+A large number of federal agencies backs it, so there’s a broad scope of opportunity.
+A portion of the funding is set aside as competitive opportunities for small businesses.

 Government grant opportunities can provide for-profit businesses and nonprofit organizations with a valuable source of funding.
 It could help you kick off assets or personnel that you need to get off the ground.
 The federal, state and local levels are all potential sources of funding to explore.
 Be prepared for a long journey, but the boost to your business could be well worth the effort.

 Additional reporting by Derek Walter.